kineticstoolkit/kineticstoolkit/doc/index.rst

 Kinetics Toolkit
 ================

 `Kinetics Toolkit (ktk)`_ is an open-source, pure-python package of integrated classes and functions that aims to facilitate research in biomechanics using python.
-It is mainly addressed to researchers and students in biomechanics with a little background or no background in programming, but who want to learn programming to understand and control their data.
+It is mainly addressed to researchers and students in biomechanics with minimal experience in programming, who want to learn processing and controlling their research data using python.
 A special attention is made on documentation and interoperability with other environments (using pandas Dataframes and JSON files as intermediate data containers).

 This is a long term project that is focused not only on the tool itself, but also a lot on learning.
 Please consult the "What is Kinetics Toolkit" section for more information on the project.